Mercy Aigbe warms hearts with apology to daughter Michelle for strict parenting

 Mercy Aigbe’s daughter gushes over mother

-According to a previous report by Legit.ng, Mercy Aigbe's daughter Michelle Gentry showered encomiums on her mother as she spoke about her acting career.
+Earlier, Legit.ng reported that Mercy Aigbe's daughter, Michelle Gentry, showered encomiums on her mother as she spoke about her acting career.

-The young model also appreciated the actress’ fans and supporters for their positive reviews towards her mum’s first cinema production.
+The young model also appreciated the actress’s fans and supporters for their positive reviews towards her mum’s first cinema production.

-Mercy, in response to the heartfelt post from her child, opened up on how she felt, triggering reactions online.
+Mercy, in response to the heartfelt post from her child, opened up about how she felt, triggering reactions online.

+Sola Sanusi, HOD of the Entertainment Desk, contributed to this article.
+She provided exclusive commentary from a parenting advocate, Jayne Augoye of Fabmumng, on modern-day intentional parenting.

 PAY ATTENTION: Сheck out news that is picked exactly for YOU ➡️ find the “Recommended for you” block on the home page and enjoy!